Santa Rosa Wildfires Rehabilitation

 Overview

-In the wake of the Santa Rosa Wildfires, numerous homeowners sought expert guidance on post-fire concrete foundation assessment and structural integrity testing to restore their properties.
-Concrete Science, Inc., a leader in concrete inspection and restoration, assisted many of these individuals.
+In the wake of the Santa Rosa California Wildfires, numerous homeowners sought expert guidance on post-fire concrete foundation assessment and structural integrity testing to rehabilitate their properties.
+Concrete Science® Inc., a leader in concrete inspection and rehabilitation, assisted many of these individuals.
 This case study highlights one such homeowner’s experience, illustrating our comprehensive approach to evaluating fire-damaged concrete, providing accurate foundation testing, and offering tailored repair solutions.
 Our goal is to help clients make informed decisions that ensure safe, code-compliant, and long-lasting rebuilding efforts.

 Scope of Work